lastmaj/graphql-fpl/README.md

 ### Example
 ![2019-09-05 19_46_36-Playground - http___localhost_4000_](https://user-images.githubusercontent.com/16566237/64362042-d3a65380-d01e-11e9-9abe-cddfc84e5469.png)
-Click the buttons on the right (Schema + Docs) to know more about the queries you can do, as well as the different types used.
-An example query is shown : Aguero's live stats for the 4the gameweek.
+Aguero's live stats for the 4the gameweek.
 You didn't captain him did you ?

 ## Feel free to fork :fork_and_knife:
 If it helps you build something awesome, please let me know.